mariob0y/URLshortener/README.md

 # URLshortener
 URL shortener.
 Test task for Feodal

+## Deployment link
+You may check app in action via this link - [uri.herokuapp.com/](https://uri.herokuapp.com/)

 ## Description
 URL shortening app, that lets you create short links.
 User should be able to see: